-You can offer a wide array of tower building materials.
-(Below, I describe: TP tubes, blocks, plastic cups, cardboard boxes, flat stones, and more.)
+This activity works with a wide array of tower building materials.
+(Below, I describe: TP tubes, blocks, plastic cups, cardboard boxes, and more.)
 You can also offer a number of methods for knocking them down.
 (A wrecking ball, a toy car, blow darts…)

 You could enhance this project into imaginary play realm by putting out small plastic animals or dolls and they could populate the floors of the tower.